WARPTechnologiesLimited/XRMSolutionAssistant/README.md

 #### Entity OTC Aligner
 For versions of CRM < 9, each custom entity was assigned a code upon installation.
 Between different CRM Organizations, this value would be different.
 Even if sourced from the same solution.
 This tool allows the code to be set to a known value when extracted.
 #### Version Reset
 Many items within a CRM solution retain the version that they were initially installed with on a developer instance.
-To provide predictable, consistent source control files, this tool will reset this to 0.0.0.0 for the following items
+To provide predictable, consistent source control files, this tool will reset this to a defined value in the Solution.xml and any other file where the ``<IntroducedVersion>`` tag is found.
-- Entity.xml
-- Solution.xml
-- Reports [TODO]
-- Dashboards [TODO]
-- WebResources [TODO]
 #### Workflow Guid Aligner
 Under some circumstances, the xaml for a Workflow may contain ``<Variable x:...>`` elements with Guids that are generated upon installation and therefore different every time the solution is extracted.
 This tool will replace those Guids with a predictable value.
 #### XML Sorter